 Address: Nieuwendammerdijk 297, 1025 LM Amsterdam, Netherlands

-If you find yourself venturing over the River IJ into North Amsterdam, you’ll want to check out Café ‘t Sluisje (The Lock Cafe).
+If you are venturing over the River IJ into North Amsterdam, you’ll want to check out Café ‘t Sluisje (The Lock Cafe).
 Situated on a side channel of the River IJ in Nieuwendam, this traditional brown café boasts a terrace overlooking the harbor.

-The historic building has been in operation for over 110 years, and much of its original decor remains intact.
-This is off-the-beaten-path, so you won’t find an overload of tourists in this area of Amsterdam.
+The historic building has operated for over 110 years, and much of its original decor remains intact.
+This is off-the-beaten-path so that you won’t find an overload of tourists in this area of Amsterdam.
 Enjoy a delicious beverage or meal from the cafe’s new menu while you admire the stunning views.

-There are also plenty of great craft breweries in this area of Amsterdam, so you can turn your stopover into a fun brewery crawl.
+There are also plenty of great craft breweries in this area of Amsterdam.
+If you’re traveling with friends, turn your stopover at this brown cafe into a fun craft brewery crawl.

 See Related: Best Restaurants in Amsterdam